commschamp/commsdsl/doc/OtherLanguagesSupport.md

 The `writeMessage()` needs to be used to frame and serialize any message object.
 The returned output buffer needs to be sent to its destination over the I/O link.

+The `appendMessage()` is very similar to the `writeMessage()`, but appends the serialized message bytes to the provided buffer.
+It can be usefull to serialize multiple messages into the same buffer and then then them all in one go.

 ## Memory Management
 As the rule of thumb: Do **NOT** store references to the objects you have not **explicitly** created.
 For example the